frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

-It is the great secret of Christianity that we have to communicate to other people: there is an opportunity to co-redeem with Jesus, to be beside Mary on the cross, to atone to their hearts for all the ways in which their hearts suffer.
+It is the great secret of Christianity that we have to communicate to other people: there is an opportunity to co-redeem with Jesus, to be beside Mary on the Cross, to atone to their hearts for all the ways in which their hearts suffer.

 Many times, when Our Lady appeared, she talked about that heart of